Norman W. Simmonds

 Scottish Plant Breeding Station (1976-1982)

-Simmonds was born in Bedford, UK, where his father was a civil servant.
+Simmonds was born on 5 December 1922 in Bedford, UK.
 He was introduced to botany while he was a student at Whitgift School in Croydon.
 From there, he won a scholarship to attend Cambridge University, where he studied under professors who encouraged his interest in plant breeding and genetics.
 He graduated from Cambridge with a First Class degree in the Natural Sciences after which he obtained a Colonial Agricultural Scholarship to study at the Imperial College of Tropical Agriculture (ICTA) in Trinidad.
-He obtained an MA from Cambridge in 1948 and a Sc.D (Doctor of Science) in 1966.
+He obtained an MA from Cambridge in 1948 and a PhD in 1966.

-Simmonds so impressed the ICTA staff, that he was invited to join them as a lecturer in botany in 1945.
+Simmonds so impressed the ICTA staff, that he was invited to join them as a lecturer in botany in 19457 .
 With Kenneth S. Dodds, he developed a banana breeding strategy consisting in crossing diploids with triploids to obtain tetraploids.
-By the time he left in 1959, he had become Senior Cytogeneticist in the Banana Research Section.
+He also developed, with Kenneth Shepherd, a scoring system8 that later became an informal nomenclature system to classify cultivars on the basis of the relative contribution of their wild ancestors to their genetic make-up.
+By the time he left in 1959, he had become Senior Cytogeneticist in the Banana Research Section.4

 In 1959, Simmonds returned to the UK as head of the Potato Genetics Department at the John Innes Institute, where he rejoigned Dodds, the then director.
 It was during this time that he developed the concept of broadening the genetic base of a crop.
 In 1965, he took up the position of Director of the Scottish Plant Breeding Station, then at Pentlandfield on the outskirts of Edinburgh.
 In 1976, he joined the staff of the Edinburgh School of Agriculture.